LarsBesselmann/LibertyGettingStarted-Lab/README.md

 3. If not already done, exit **Visual Studio Code** and stop any running Liberty instance.

-### 6.4.2.5 Recap
+### 6.4.3 Recap

-In this section of the lab, you got an impression how to create and use configuration snippets:
+In this section of the lab, you got an impression how Liberty supports dynamic updates, how to create a portable configuration and how the Liberty tools can support you.
+In more detail, you

 * used the **Liberty Tools configuration assistant** to create configuration snippets and to configure Liberty.
 * used the **Liberty featureUtility tool** to install missing features.